Master Man

 Comments: Master Man was drawn by Harry Fiske.

-Image used on the right hand side of this page courtesy of Darrin Wiltshire's Micro Heroes site, used with permission.
-Thanks to Mike Murphy for providing the two images of Master Man used at the top of the page.
+Thanks to Mike Murphy for providing some of the images of Master Man used on this page.
 Mike also notes that a character who appeared in Stormwatch, The High, appears to be a pastiche of this character.
 "Appearing in Stormwatch #48-50, the High was one of a secret cabal of superhumans (all pastiches or archetypes to some degree) intent on saving the world from itself.
 As often happens in a title written by Warren Ellis, all died messily at the hands of the book's protagonist.

 Another point of comparison: Master Man built an abode on a high mountain peak -- "From there he sees all evil in the world and races to destroy it instantly!"
 The High, correspondingly carves a throne out of rock and sits viewing world events for decades and remains inactive for fifty until spurred to action - Warren Ellis certainly played up the mythic aspects (i.e., "the Odin Seat" ).